 Nonetheless, you may still find people who are ignorant of the law and will therefore ask that your dog have a vest, badge, or documentation.
-Thus, while you are not required to show any kind of service animal certification, it could make your life a lot easier.
+So, while you are not required to show any kind of service animal certification, it could make your life a lot easier.

 So, once you or your pet’s trainer feel that your dog is ready to become a service animal, you can request certification from any number of third-party companies, like Service Dog Certifications.
 However, according to the ADA, the documents and certifications issued by these companies do not grant any additional rights or provide legal proof that your dog is a service animal.
-Thus, you can save on the costs of acquiring certification if you don’t want the extra expense.
+You can save on the costs of acquiring certification if you don’t want the extra expense.